-At What Temperature are Enzymes in Raw Food Killed?
+At What Temperature Are Enzymes in Raw Food Destroyed?

 Today, in the vegan and vegetarian communities, eating substantial amounts of raw and living foods has become the norm.
 There's a lot of dialogue concerning the highest temperature food can be prepared at and still be considered raw, living food that still has its plant enzymes intact.